ryanxai/cvgen-ui/README.md

 ### Interactive Form
 1. Fill out the comprehensive form with your personal information, experience, education, skills, and more
 2. Click "Generate Resume" to create a PDF
-3. Or click "Download YAML" to save your data as a YAML file for later use
+3. Or click "Download JSON" to save your data as a JSON file for later use

-### YAML File Upload
+### JSON File Upload
-1. Upload a pre-filled `resume.yaml` file using the "Upload YAML" button in the form
+1. Upload a pre-filled `resume.json` file using the "Upload JSON" button in the form
-2. The form will be automatically populated with the YAML content
+2. The form will be automatically populated with the JSON content
 3. You can edit the populated data before generating the resume
-4. Supports standard YAML format with sections for personal info, experience, education, skills, awards, certifications, and publications
+4. Supports standard JSON format with sections for personal info, experience, education, skills, awards, certifications, and publications

-### Direct YAML Upload
+### Direct JSON Upload
-1. Use the drag & drop area to upload a YAML file directly
+1. Use the drag & drop area to upload a JSON file directly
 2. The PDF will be generated immediately from the uploaded file

 ## API Integration